Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 \end{align}
 </p>

-We can relate the probability mass of hitting time of the success state $g_+$ to the success measure in the original MDP.
+We can relate the probability mass of the hitting time of the success state $g_+$ to the success measure in the original MDP.

 <p align="left" id="lemma:hitting-time-prob-mass"><strong>Lemma 1. </strong>
 <i>